pyexcel/pyexcel/doc/source/api.rst

    Sheet.delete_named_row_at

-Any row as row name
+Any column as row name
 ************************

 .. autosummary::